makkus/freckles/src/freckles/doc/installation.md

 ### Manual {: .block-title}
 <div class="section-block" markdown="1">

-Just re-download the file from you downloaded earlier.
-That's all
+Just re-download the file from you downloaded earlier, and replace the older binary.
+That's all.

 ### Bootstrap script {: .block-title}